 An essential outing for all who love heights, castles and adventure.
-This is the highest of the island’s three Crusader fortresses, and the most difficult to reach.
+This is the highest of North Cyprus’s three Crusader fortresses, and the most difficult to reach.
 However, its setting is the most dramatic of any ruin on the entire island and well worth the trip.
-Remember to pack your head for heights, as the final 8km of the approach is along a precipitous, though well-surfaced, road.
+Remember to pack your head for heights, as the final 6km of the approach are along a precipitous, though well-surfaced, road.
+Due to the potential for rockfall, a Buffavento visit is not advisable either during or immediately after heavy rain.
 The steep climb on foot from where the road ends to the summit takes about 45 minutes, often on a concrete pathway and steps, with very little shade.
-There’s no longer any guardian at the castle, so in theory you can visit any time and although the military has been known to restrict visiting days in the past, no evidence of this practice was apparent at the time of writing.
-The drive from Girne to the car park below the castle takes about 45 minutes.

 The distinctive shape of Buffavento’s rocky crag dominates the northern coastline and hovers ever present, beckoning seductively for most of the approach drive.
 Its outline bulges upwards, as if an unseen hand has struck the brow of the mountain range, making the terrain come up in an almighty bump.
 It was previously only approachable from the east, but the road now continues on past the foot of the castle, heading west to Taşkent.
 A good idea is to approach from the east, visit the castle, and then continue the drive west to see the abandoned Panagia Absinthiotissa Monastery, before reaching Taşkent and linking up with the main road back to Girne.